eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/13-use-run-commands-to-launch-the-api-and-app-of-an-nx-workspace.md

 That's a lot of flags!
 Let's have a look at them:

 - `--target` is the type of command we want to run - we want to use `serve` to run both applications
-- `--projects` these are all the applications we want to run in the command, they are comma separated
+- `--projects` these are all the applications we want to run in the command, they are comma-separated
 - `--parallel` is used because we want to serve both projects together at the same time
-  - If we don't use it, nx would run the first project until terminated, before starting the next one in line
+  - If we don't use it, nx would run the first project until terminated, before starting the next one

 ## Creating a run command to launch both applications